 The Town and Country Planning (General Permitted Development) Order 1995

-Class HE+W
+Class HW

-Permitted developmentE+W
+Permitted developmentW

-Development not permittedE+W
+Development not permittedW

-H.1 Development is not permitted by Class H if—
+[F2H.1 Development is not permitted by Class H if—

-(ii)in the case of an antenna to be installed on a chimney, the highest part of the chimney;
+(b)in the case of an antenna to be installed on a roof without a chimney, the highest part of the antenna would be higher than the highest part of the roof;

 (d)in the case of article 1(5) land, it would consist of the installation of an antenna—

-(ii)on a building which exceeds 15 metres in height;
+(ii)on a building which exceeds 15 metres in height.]

 H.2 Development is permitted by Class H subject to the following conditions—